-We encourage all patients to stay on medication-assisted treatment during pregnancy—and you can take buprenorphine/naloxone (Suboxone) OR buprenorphine-monotherapy (Subutex) while pregnant.
+We encourage all patients to stay on medication for addiction treatment (MAT) during pregnancy—and you can take buprenorphine/naloxone (Suboxone) OR buprenorphine-monotherapy (Subutex) while pregnant.
 It was initially thought in the early use of buprenorphine/naloxone (Suboxone) that the naloxone component could cross the placenta and have negative consequences for the pregnancy.
-However, the more experience we have with opioid dependence during pregnancy, we’ve found that the potential naloxone risk is likely overstated.
-Many providers still err on the side of caution, though, and prescribe buprenorphine-monotherapy (Subutex) during pregnancy.
+While the mono-product (Subutex) was previously the standard of care, this was only because all testing in pregnant patients occurred using this mono-product.
+However, over time and with further studies, the buprenorphine/naloxone (Suboxone) product has demonstrated that it is just as safe for mom as it is for the baby.
 Read more about buprenorphine use during pregnancy here.